-This rule is applicable to any person who supplies, sells, assists in the sale, offers for sale, or manufactures any architectural coating for use in the District that is intended to be field applied to stationary structures or their appurtenances, and to mobile homes, pavements, or curbs, roadways, racetracks or bridges; as well as any person who applies or solicits the application of any architectural coating within the District.
+This rule is applicable to any person who supplies, sells, markets, offers for sale, or manufactures any architectural coating for use in the District that is intended to be field applied to stationary structures or their appurtenances, and to mobile homes, pavements, or curbs, roadways, racetracks, bridges, fields, or lawns; as well as any person who applies, stores at a worksite, or solicits the application of any architectural coating within the District.
 The purpose of this rule is to limit the VOC content of architectural coatings used in the District or to allow the averaging of such coatings, as specified, so their actual emissions do not exceed the allowable emissions if all the averaged coatings had complied with the specified limits.